 - Very limited free plan: many other Sendgrid alternatives offer much more for free

 - High threshold for paid plans: the lowest paid plan requires you to sign up for 50k emails per month.

 With a commanding market share of around 35%, there’s a chance that you're already a Gmail user.
-So, why not consider their SMTP server?
+So, why not consider their email server infrastructure?
 Their offer is quite compelling: the ability to send up to 500 emails per day for free.

-However, there is a catch: you're restricted to using your @gmail.com email address as the sender.
+However, there is a catch: with a standard Gmail account, you're restricted to using your @gmail.com email address as the sender.
 In a business context, you'd likely prefer to send emails from your own domain name.

 To accommodate this need, there's Google Workspace, which provides a generous 2,000 SMTP emails per day.
 Sounds significantly better, doesn't it?
 There's just one caveat: you have to be a paying Google Workspace customer to use it.

 - Relatively high allowance: send up to 2,000 emails daily as a paid Google Workspace customer

 - Use Google’s trusted servers: while I wasn't able to include them in my deliverability testing, I assume Google’s deliverability is very high.